-The two buildings are Grade II listed and located within The Stables Market, Chalk Farm Road, London NW1 8AH.
+Like the existing external arrangement, the new proposal will allow pedestrian access at first floor level between the Grade II listed Long Stable and Provender Store buildings located within The Stables Market, Chalk Farm Road, London NW1 8AH.
 Both buildings are included in the Heritage at Risk Register.